suzan-jamesono6og/notes/README.md

 Also, embrace the power of version control systems like Git.
 They help you track changes, collaborate with others, and revert mistakes seamlessly.
 Make it a habit to commit frequently and write descriptive commit messages.

 Lastly, continuous learning is crucial in programming.
 Keep yourself updated with the latest technologies, best practices, and emerging trends.
 Practice problem-solving and critical thinking skills regularly, and don't hesitate to seek help or feedback from the vast programming community when faced with challenges.

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that can be easily understood and modified by others.
+Remember, code is read far more often than it is written.
+Invest time in planning and refactoring to keep your codebase manageable and resilient to change."